What if taking out a loan was as easy as ordering a pizza from your phone?

 9. Our Experience in Loan Lending App Development

 At Topflight Apps, we’ve worked on several lending platforms.
 One of them is an AI-driven application for SMB loan applications, risk assessment, and repayment.
 The app utilizes a custom-developed neural network to assess borrowers’ eligibility based on banking, accounting, and social media data.

-Other examples of fintech apps we designed and built include a marketplace that lets users find financial investment consultants based on portfolios and mobile apps to analyze user spending habits and project their future expenses.
+Other examples of fintech apps we designed and built include a marketplace development project that lets users find financial investment consultants based on portfolios and mobile apps to analyze user spending habits and project their future expenses.

 The mobile apps are also accompanied by a web portal for financial advisors who may consult customers and educate them about smart budgeting.

 10. Time to Build Peer-to-Peer Lending App

 Now that we’ve covered everything you need to know to custom develop your app, it’s time to get to work.
 We’re app developers in NYC, LA, Miami, and our team is here to help you.
 Let us know where in the process you are and whether you have questions around costs, design and development, or app monetization strategies, and our team of experts will walk you through all necessary steps to create a money lending app that will stand out.